TomOrth/trenton-catalog-system/README.md

 * Make a new branch for your Pull Request that branches off of `main`
 * Push your code as you work
 * Create the Pull Request then assign and tag a reviewer

-Once the project is at a stable point, this section will contain that information